Table of Contents

 Network operability is vital to maintain data sharing, application access, and communication when threats strike.
 This component focuses on having backup data and sites in place and a plan to regain control over network services.

-Virtualized Disaster Recovery
+Virtualised Disaster Recovery

-Virtualized disaster recovery is a set of strategies designed to replicate workloads to an alternative cloud or physical location.
+Virtualised disaster recovery is a set of strategies designed to replicate workloads to an alternative cloud or physical location.
 This process provides cybersecurity teams with greater flexibility, efficiency, and ease of implementation.

 Disaster Recovery as a Service

-DRaaS is a commercial service provided by outsourced third parties that duplicate and host an organization's virtual and physical servers.
+DRaaS is a commercial service provided by outsourced third parties that duplicate and host an organisation's virtual and physical servers.
 The third party takes ownership of implementing and managing the most appropriate disaster recovery strategy and plan.